kedro-org/kedro-devrel/blog_post_collaboration/kedro_ibis.md

 Since dbt represents the industry standard for SQL-first transformation workflows, let's use the Jaffle Shop example to inform the capabilities of a Python-first solution.
 For those unfamiliar with the Jaffle Shop project, it provides a playground dbt project for testing and demonstration purposes, akin to the Kedro spaceflights project.
 Take a few minutes to [try dbt with DuckDB yourself](https://github.com/dbt-labs/jaffle_shop_duckdb) or [watch a brief walkthrough of the same](https://www.loom.com/share/ed4a6f59957e43158837eb4ba0c5ed67).

-If you want to peek at the final solution using Kedro at this point, [jump to the "Quickstart" section](#quickstart).
+If you want to peek at the final solution using Kedro at this point, [jump to the "Try it yourself" section](#try-it-yourself).

 ### Creating a custom `ibis.Table` dataset